ayaka14732/TinyPE-on-Win10/README-en.md

 > Remove unused DOS stub, Rich header and debug table.
 For the 16 entries in data directories of optional header, only keep the first 2 entries, and set `NumberOfRvaAndSizes` to 2.
 Remove the padding bytes after `itbl`

-Save the modification as `stretch.asm`：
+Save the modification as `stretch.asm`:

 ```zsh
 $ diff step5/stretch.asm step6/stretch.asm